 If you’re learning Python because you want to create and design your own websites eventually, this is a prominent project to start on.
 Your goal can be an essential website, to begin with, but there aren’t many projects you can do that will allow you to practice coding like a basic HTML/CSS site.
 This will teach you important information about web hosting, designing, linking files and pages, and more.

-It’s absolutely fine if your first website is elementary.
+It’s excellent if your first website is elementary.
 You can build it up as you learn more and become more familiar with Python.
 It’s the best place to try more advanced programming.
 As Kyle Seale, a website admin at Brit Student and Write My X explains to Python beginners, “be sure to start easy and choose a website topic that interests you.
 If you don’t enjoy the subject, or you’re trying to do too much too early on, you won’t be driven to work on it, and you might get frustrated.”

 Create a Game

 Programmers and developers are turning to game design more and more because of market interest in indie games.
 Big games with lots of details are still popular, but also simple and straightforward games are making a comeback, especially on mobile.
-If you want to practice your Python skills and also get some feedback, think about creating a game.
+If you want to practice your Python skills and get some feedback, think about creating a game.
 You’ll want to tweak it a lot before releasing it to the public, but once you feel it’s ready, you’ll be able to get a lot of critiques to improve your game.

 Start with something straightforward like tic tac toe or a text-based adventure game.
 These will draw upon the necessary skills you’ve learned and also helps you develop new skills.
 This is also an excellent time to get creative and look at other opportunities out there.
 There’s a lot of different apps that can help you build a great game using Python.